-If any of the details on your SOE are incorrect (eg, wrong or missing employers), please make the changes on your SOE and attach it to page 3 of your return.
+If any of the details on your SOI are incorrect (eg, wrong or missing employers), please make the changes on your SOI and attach it to your income tax return.

-You only need to attach your SOE to page 3 of your return if you've made changes to it.
+You only need to attach your SOI to your income tax return if you've made changes to it.

-Please transfer the amended totals from your SOE to the corresponding boxes on your return and use the worksheet on page 13 to calculate your total tax deducted (11E).
+Please transfer the amended totals from your SOI to the corresponding boxes on your return and use the worksheet on page 13 to calculate your total tax deducted (11E).